Write for Us

 Thank you for your interest in writing for the Ability Toolbox!
 We offer both paid and unpaid opportunities for writers of varying experience levels.

 We primarily publish work by writers who have lived experience with a disability, chronic illness, and/or mental health condition.
 We welcome LGBTQ+, BIPOC, and other writers from minority and marginalized communities, and strive to be a safe space for diverse perspectives.
-Parents, teachers, and health professionals are welcome to submit work for consideration, but most of our paid opportunities are currently reserved for individuals who live with a condition themselves.
+Parents, teachers, and health professionals may submit pitches for consideration as well.

 The Ability Toolbox is a small social enterprise that is currently run by one disabled person, so please understand we have a limited budget for paying writers.
 We hope to increase the number of paid articles in the future.